-- Hypothesis 3a: The probability of a central SOE making the decision to disclose environmental information is higher than for local or non-SOEs. - Hypothesis 3b: The extent of CER by central SOEs is greater than for local or non-SOE. - Hypothesis 4a: The probability of a local SOE making the decision to disclose environmental information is higher than for non-SOEs.

-Hypothesis 4b: The extent of CER by local SOEs is greater than for non-SOEs.

-- Hypothesis 5a: The probability of a company that has non-tradable shares held by the State making decision to disclose environmental information is higher than for those without the state holding non-tradable shares. - Hypothesis 5b: The extent of CER by a company that has non-tradable shares held by the State is greater than those without the state holding non-tradable shares.
+- Hypothesis 3a: The probability of a central SOE making the decision to disclose environmental information is higher than for local or non-SOEs. - Hypothesis 3b: The extent of CER by central SOEs is greater than for local or non-SOE. - Hypothesis 4a: The probability of a local SOE making the decision to disclose environmental information is higher than for non-SOEs. - Hypothesis 4b: The extent of CER by local SOEs is greater than for non-SOEs. - Hypothesis 5a: The probability of a company that has non-tradable shares held by the higher than for those without the state holding non-tradable shares. - Hypothesis 5b: The extent of CER by a company that has non-tradable shares held by the State is greater than those without the state holding non-tradable shares.